Pxtl/Sandra.Snow/SnowSite/Snow/_posts/2021-01-24-Covid-cocktails-5.md

 First, the **barracuda**.

-In shaker
+In shaker:

-- 1.5oz Cuban white rum
+- 1.5 oz Cuban white rum
-- 0.5oz Galliano
+- 0.5 oz Galliano
-- 1.5oz pineapple
+- 1.5 oz pineapple
-- 0.25oz lime
+- 0.25 oz lime

 shake, strain to glass, and top with